abbycar/MicrosoftEdge-Documentation/f12-devtools-guide/network/README.md

+---
+description: Learn how to use the Network tool to view communication between the browser and server(s), inspect request and reply headers, see response codes, and debug AJAX.
+title: Network
+author: erikadoyle
+---

 # Network

 Use the Network tool to view communication between the browser and server(s), inspect request and reply headers, see response codes, and debug AJAX.